ceramicnetwork/js-ceramic/README.md

 ```

 ### Creating a release
 There are two types of releases that can be made, prereleases and regular releases.
+Before creating any releases, make sure you have an npm account (you can sign up at https://www.npmjs.com/), have signed into that account on the command line with `npm adduser`, and that the account has been added to the @ceramicnetwork org on npm.

 #### Prerelease
 ```